kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 Transformers—the electrical hardware that steps voltage up or down—have quietly become a national-scale hard constraint.
 Power, not compute, now sets campus timelines in many regions.

 The bottleneck is grain-oriented electrical steel (GOES).
 A single domestic supplier operates on allocation-based delivery.
 Lead times run 80-210 weeks.
 Test bays for high-voltage units are hard to expand.
 Skilled labor is scarce.
 Mid-voltage shortages persist where margins are highest.
+By 2025, the U.S. is projected to experience a 30% deficit in power transformers, driven by a 116% increase in demand since 2019.[^24] Major manufacturers including Hitachi Energy, Siemens Energy, and Eaton have announced over \$1.7 billion in U.S. transformer production investments, but new capacity won't come online until 2027-2028.[^25]

 Every AI cluster, data center campus, EV charging network, and renewables integration point requires transformers.
 Yet transformer manufacturing is stuck behind GOES scarcity, fixed dwell-time physics in production, and multi-year expansion cycles.
 This is a **phase-change constraint**: an irreversible transformation with strict temporal profiles and low substitutability.